 Give a person a meal and feed them for a day; Teach a person to cook and feed them for a lifetime!

 Since our founding in 2008, Nurture has been part of the incredible momentum around nutrition and wellness education in schools.
 We are thrilled with the fantastic curriculum and materials that have been developed by myriad organizations getting involved (notably Let’s Move!, The Alliance for a Healthier Generation and celebrity initiatives such as Jamie Oliver’s Food Revolution and Alice Water’s Edible Schoolyard).

 It takes a lot of work to get programs organized and implemented in the school setting.
-Nurture hopes that you find the way we’ve outlined our Resources (Curricula) on the website to be helpful in implementing programs in your own local community.
+Nurture hopes that you find the way we’ve outlined our resources (Recipes and Curricula) on the website to be helpful in implementing programs in your own local community.
 And while we have utilized a fantastic set of experts including MDs, PhDs, Registered Dieticians, and fitness pros in creating our own curricula, we do not take the approach that “our program/curriculum is best”.
-We love teaching and sharing our curriculum, but we we also love the materials that are being produced by other organizations.
-Our presence is embraced enthusiastically by the kids, teachers, and parents we work with.
+We love teaching and sharing our curricula/intellectual property, but we we also love the materials that are being produced by other organizations.
 We are all part of this incredible movement together, working together!

 Nurture in the Social Service Agency/Food Pantry Setting